 When booking, we narrowed our choices down between the following Getsemani hostels: Hostel Mamallena, Mama Waldy, and Mystic House.

-We wound up choosing Mystic House and really enjoyed our pick—our private double room was more than spacious, there were no blackout hours on the A/C, and our room was cleaned twice during our four-night stay (twice more than we were expecting, given the price).
+We chose to stay at Mystic House and really enjoyed our pick.
+Our private double room was more than spacious, there were no blackout hours on the A/C, and our room was cleaned twice during our four-night stay (twice more than we were expecting, given the price).
 Located at the very end of Calle de Media Luna (one of the main streets in Getsemani), it put us in easy walking distance of both the Walled City and Bocagrande’s beaches.
 The downside was that only one of the staff members spoke English, so it was a little more difficult to understand/be understood.
 Though our place didn’t have a crazy party scene or its own bar, it was super easy to walk to bars or those other hostels—making it was a good compromise between having the party scene available and having a restful, relaxing homebase.

-Mama Waldy and Media Luna hostels didn’t have any private rooms available when we booked, but both looked like really good options as well.
-Media Luna is, as you might expect, on Calle de Media Luna, and had it’s own bar and restaurant where they host a weekly party.
-Mama Waldy was actually situated the closest to the Walled City, and offered free pancake breakfasts.
+Mama Waldy and Media Luna hostels didn’t have any private rooms available when we booked, but both looked like solid options as well.
+Media Luna is on Calle de Media Luna, and has its own bar and restaurant where they host a weekly party.
+Mama Waldy is situated close to the Walled City, and offers free pancake breakfasts.